 Departments must contact the Center for Global Engagement (Jscholar@fsu.edu) prior to changing an exchange visitor’s status from Temporary Scholar Employee to Visiting Scholar or vice versa.

 Fulbright researchers are a subset of visiting scholars who receive funding from the U.S. State Department and whose immigration status is administered by the Institute of International Education (IIE).
-Click here for more information.
+Go to the Fulbright page for more information.

 U.S. Department of State Exchange Visitor regulations require participants and dependent family members to have continuous health insurance coverage from the program start date to the program end date.
 A prospective exchange visitor must provide evidence of health insurance that meets J-1 program requirements before the CGE can issue the DS-2019 form required for a J-1 visa or for a transfer from another J-1 program sponsor.
-Click here for more information.
+Go to the J-1 Insurance page for more information.